ChickenProp/chickenprop.github.com/drafts/matched-betting.md

 *(all images link to larger versions)*

 each line represents a contour of the function, a set of points that all have the same profit.
-The sets of contours look superficially similar, but they're generally steeper for a free bet.
+The sets of contours look superficially similar, but they're generally steeper for a free bet, and they get cut off on the bottom edge instead of the left edge.
 In both cases, profit increases with $O_b$ and decreases with $O_l$.

 We can reparameterise in terms of $O_b$ and $σ = O_l - O_b$, the spread between the back and lay odds.
 Since $O_l ≥ O_b$, we only need to consider $σ ≥ 0$.
 This gives us